 The Cost Center and Contract fields can be useful as a way to segregate both Purchase and Policy data into well defined subsets so they can be independently reconciled.
 As a convenience, whenever you type in a new value it will be added to a drop down list for subsequent use both in Purchase and Policy records.

-The Rights & Conditions pane lets you efficiently summarize the important “rights and conditions” commonly found in both shrink wrap and contractual software license agreements.
+The Rights & Conditions pane lets you efficiently summarize the important “rights and conditions” commonly found in software license agreements.
 It is important to enter complete and accurate licensing information for each software purchase since this data forms the basis for calculating the “current entitlement position” of each specific product version paired with each license metric.
 This calculation depends on detailed data for each purchase including license rights, license metric, upgrade rights, and expiration dates along with dependencies, if any, on prior purchases.
 When the complex historical chain of multiple upgrades, exchanges, purchases, expirations, etc. is accurately represented (including specification of the correct license metric), then the aggregated “current entitlement position” will form a reliable basis for establishing license compliance and for reconciliation against license management Policies.

 The Documents pane provides storage for copies of the license contract, invoice, and other entitlement documentation.
 This pane is used to associate files or URLs with a purchase.
 Files will be stored on the KeyServer computer, but may be opened from within KeyConfigure at any time.
 In order to add a file, drag it from Explorer (win) or Finder (mac) into the list in this pane.
 When you save the purchase details, the new file will be uploaded to the KeyServer for storage.
 Any file listed in this pane may be double-clicked to open the file on the KeyConfigure computer using whatever application the OS is configured to use for the relevant file type.
 Documents can be used to store proof of purchase or license agreements.